futurelogxyz/video-speech-translator/README.md

 # video-speech-translator
-localize video speech from one language to another language, and clone the voice of the speaker.
+localize video speech from one language to another language, lip sync and clone the voice of the speaker.

 ![](https://futurelog-1251943639.cos.accelerate.myqcloud.com/img/202311281146734-video-speech-localization.png)